 Waghmare: One of the questions that people are asking us infectious disease doctors about is vaccine efficacy in transplant recipients, where there are a lot of unknowns.
 We now have some preliminary results that kids aged 5 to 11 have good antibody responses to the Pfizer vaccine; additional data from this study and studies using the Moderna vaccine are forthcoming.
-None of these, as far as I know, will be enrolling immunocompromised children, so all of the data on immunogenicity [the ability of the vaccine to stimulate an anti-coronavirus immune response] has been outside of our population.
+None of these vaccine trials, as far as I know, have enrolled immunocompromised children, so all of the data on immunogenicity [the ability of the vaccine to stimulate an anti-coronavirus immune response] has been outside of our population.
 There are now studies planned that will enroll immunocompromised children, including transplant recipients, to evaluate how they respond to the vaccine.
 This will help us answer questions about the timing of vaccines, and the need for boosters in our population.

 As you counsel families about this, what are some of the considerations that you’re talking about with them?

 Bhatt: The survey that we did about returning to school, in normal times without COVID, also included a brief survey about how physicians across the U.S. are recommending patients go back to school during the COVID pandemic.
 We received responses from 122 transplant physicians across 32 U.S. states.
-What we heard was that almost 70% of physicians recommend that patients should consider hybrid or remote school options at this time, if possible.
-Or, if not possible, in-person school until they are 12 months post-transplant and/or off immune-suppression drugs, while also taking school safety measures and local COVID-19 cases into account.
+What we heard was that 76% of physicians recommend that patients should consider hybrid or remote school options at this time, if possible.
+Or, if not possible, in-person school should wait until patients are at least 12 months post-transplant and/or off immune-suppression drugs, while also taking school safety measures and local COVID-19 cases into account.
 So that is what I would also recommend: Don’t send patients who are early post-transplant and are on immune suppression.
 And the decision also needs to be made on a case-by-case basis, if anybody has any other comorbidities.
 So, for example, from the literature we know that patients with cardiopulmonary comorbidities [heart/lung diseases] are at higher risk of developing more severe COVID.
 So it all depends on how high the patient is at risk, for deciding whether or not they should go back to in-person school.

 Other considerations, in terms of safely going back to school, are following guidance from the American Society of Hematology/American Society for Transplantation and Cellular Therapy regarding getting the COVID-19 vaccination.
 And obviously making sure that the school has adequate provisions about physical distancing, universal masking, hand hygiene, and also strict policies for symptom assessment and staying at home.
 So these are some of the things I am recommending to my patients.